Polybius (urban legend): Themes

 The story of Polybius may be rooted in several real but unrelated events.
 Author Brian Dunning believes the Polybius legend grew out of a mixture of 1980s influences.
 For example, two players fell ill in a Portland arcade on the same day in 1981.
 Teenage Portland resident Michael Lopez developed a migraine headache after playing Tempest and left the arcade.
 He was found unconscious in a stranger's yard after blacking out.
 During a filmed attempt to break the Asteroids world record at the same arcade where Lopez became ill, another Portland teen played for 28 hours until suffering from stomach pain.
 Ten days later, the Federal Bureau of Investigation (FBI) raided several Portland arcades in the area.
 The lead-up to the raid involved FBI agents monitoring arcade cabinets for evidence of tampering and recording high scores for possible witnesses.
-The FBI made 52 Portland arcade arrests in 1981, and 25 arrests at a single arcade a year later.
+The FBI made 52 Portland arcade arrests in 1981, and 25 arrests at a single arcade north of Portland a year later.
 Some arcade owners had illegally converted video game cabinets into gambling machines.

 Many adults in the 1980s expressed concern about the new video games children spent so much time on.
 Early video games were the subject of fears and anxieties about their possible dangers.
 A 1980 New York Times article commented on their potential for addiction, and the National Safety Council claimed that video games promoted violence.
 There are nine recorded cases of arcade games triggering epileptic seizures in the 1980s.
 In 1982, a teenager died while playing Berzerk in Calumet City, Illinois.
 His heart failure was not triggered by the game but led to rumors of a cursed arcade game.